Elk Rings Doorbell at Estes Park Home, But Doesn’t Get Let In - NewsBreak

 Elk Rings Doorbell at Estes Park Home, But Doesn’t Get Let In

 We all know (or at least should know) not to approach bull elk, but what if one approaches you?
-Or, invites itself over to your house?...943thex.com
+Or, invites itself over to your house?...espnwesterncolorado.com

 We all know (or at least should know) not to approach bull elk, but what if one approaches you?
-Or, invites itself over to your house?...943thex.com
+Or, invites itself over to your house?...espnwesterncolorado.com